Amrik19/Monogame-Spritesheet-Instancing/README.md

    - Loads the shader and the Texture2D.
    - Custom shaders should build on top of the SpriteSheet Instancing Shader.

 **- LoadShader()**
    - Loads the shader.
    - Custom shaders should build on top of the SpriteSheet Instancing Shader.
+---
+## The SpriteSheet Instancing Advanced class uses following Methods
+**- Begin()**
+   - Similar to MonoGame's SpriteBatch, this method collects instances into seperate arrays for each spritesheet/texture in the internal texture array.
+   - These instances are later sent to the graphics card using a (Vertex) Instancing Buffer for efficient rendering.
+   - Begin(Matrix, Blendstate, Samplestate, DepthStencilState, Rasterstate)

+**- Draw()**
+   - Positions the sprite(rectangle) at its center by default.
+   - Offers various overloads.
+   - Draw(Texture2D texture, Vector2 position, Rectangle, rotation, Vector2 scale, Color)

+**- DrawUnsave()**
+   - Positions the sprite(rectangle) at its center by default.
+   - Offers various overloads.
+   - Draw(int textureIndex, Vector2 position, Rectangle, rotation, Vector2 scale, Color)

+**- DrawTopLeft()**
+   - Positions the sprite(rectangle) with the top-left corner as the origin.
+   - Offers various overloads.
+   - DrawTopLeft(Texture2D texture, Vector2 position, Rectangle, Vector2 scale, Color)

+**- DrawTopLeftUnsave()**
+   - Positions the sprite(rectangle) with the top-left corner as the origin.
+   - Offers various overloads.
+   - DrawTopLeft(int textureIndex, Vector2 position, Rectangle, Vector2 scale, Color)

+**- End()**
+   - Sends the collected instances to the graphics card using a (Vertex) Instancing Buffer.
+   - A separate draw call is made for each texture in the internal Texture2D array.

+**- UpdateViewPort()**
+   - Updates the viewport settings.
+   - Essential for maintaining accurate scaling and functionality when the game window size changes.

+**- ReturnSpritesheets()**
+   - Returns the current Texture2D array associated with the class.

+**- ChangeSpritesheet()**
+   - Changes the Texture2D array associated with the class.
+   - Cannot be called between Begin() and End().

+**- Dispose()**
+   - Releases the Vertex and Index Buffers.
+   - Should be called when the SpriteSheet instance is no longer needed.

+**- LoadShader()**
+   - Loads the shader.
+   - Custom shaders should build on top of the SpriteSheet Instancing Shader.